The Multiset Partition Algebra: Introduction

 In particular, this isomorphism gives a diagrammatic interpretation of the centralizer algebra $\End_{S_n}((F^n)^{\otimes k})$.

-Martin~\cite{MR1265453} classified the irreducible representations of $\Pa_k(\xi)$ and a combinatorial description of the same was given by Halverson and Ram~\cite{HR}.
-For $n\geq 2k$, Benkart and Halverson~\cite{BH} constructed a basis for the irreducible representations of $\Pa_k(n)$ in terms of the set-partition tableaux.
-Orellana and Zabrocki~\cite{OZ} studied the combinatorics of the multiset tableaux, which generalizes the set-partition tableaux.
+Martin~\cite{MR1265453} classified the irreducible representations of $\Pa_k(\xi)$.
+Halverson and Ram~\cite{HR} gave a combinatorial description of these representations.
+For $n\geqslant 2k$, Benkart and Halverson~\cite{BH} constructed a basis for the irreducible representations of $\Pa_k(n)$ in terms of the set partition tableaux.
+Orellana and Zabrocki~\cite{OZ} studied the combinatorics of the multiset tableaux, which generalizes the set partition tableaux.
 The multiset tableaux play a central role in the representation theory of the algebra we define in this paper.

 Inspired by the Kazdhan--Lusztig basis of Hecke algebras, Graham and Lehrer~\cite{GL} introduced the notion of a cellular algebra in terms of the existence of a special kind of basis, called cellular basis.
 An important application of cellular basis is that it allows one to construct the irreducible representations of the cellular algebra.
 K\"onig and Xi~\cite{KX} gave a basis-free definition of a cellular algebra.
 Prominent examples of cellular algebras include Ariki--Koike Hecke algebras, Brauer algebras, and also partition algebras.